Allegheny, Pennsylvania: Carnegie Free Public Libraries

 Built on Troy Hill between 1880 & 1892 by Father Suitbert Mollinger, the chapel houses the largest collection of religious relics outside of the Vatican and features life sized Stations of the Cross statues.

-Ball Parks
+Ballparks

-Allegheny was the location of Exposition Park, the home field of the professional baseball team named the Pittsburgh Pirates (originally called the Pittsburgh Alleghenies and Pittsburgh Innocents).
-Today, the North Side of Pittsburgh houses PNC Park, home of the Pittsburgh Pirates, and Heinz Field, home of the Pittsburgh Steelers.
+Allegheny was the location of Exposition Park and Recreation Park, which were the earliest home fields of the Pittsburgh Pirates professional baseball team (founded as the Allegheny Base Ball Club).
+On the North Side of Pittsburgh today are PNC Park, home of the Pittsburgh Pirates, and Acrisure Stadium (formerly Heinz Field), home of the Pittsburgh Steelers.
 These facilities replaced Three Rivers Stadium, which was the shared home of both teams.

 Felix Brunot Mansion

 The Felix Brunot mansion on Stockton Avenue was once used as a station on the Underground Railroad.
 Fugitive slaves from the South stopped here for food and shelter.
 While Pennsylvania was a free state, many slaves continued to Canada to gain more distance from slavecatchers.

 Allegheny Observatory

 The original Allegheny Observatory was built in 1859 near Perrysville Avenue, by prominent Allegheny citizens who formed the Allegheny Telescope Association.
 The association donated the observatory to the Western University of Pennsylvania (now the University of Pittsburgh) in 1867, after which it was used for astrophysical, solar, and planetary studies.
 The observatory maintained a successful subscription time service to railroads via telegraph for many years.
-A new Allegheny Observatory was built between 1900–1912 in today's Riverview Park.
+A new Allegheny Observatory was built between 1900 and 1912 in today's Riverview Park.
 It is owned and operated by the University of Pittsburgh for education, astronomical research, and public lectures and tours.